 Nootropic ingredients like Ashwagandha Root Extract, Bacopa Monnieri, Rhodiola Rosea, L-Theanine, Ginkgo Biloba, and L-Tyrosine – really do seem to offer effective mental improvement qualities.

 These six nootropic ingredients are included in the right amounts to have a noticeable effect.
 They total 1,800mg per serving – which is in higher amounts than many dedicated nootropic supplements out there!

 With the pressure to perform at all levels of society whether at school or work there has been an exponential rise in the use of nootropic supplements.

 As the research suggested, there are clearly benefits from consuming the right nootropic ingredients in safe amounts.
-Picking the right supplement is the key to seeing any brain performance increases or simply wasting your hard earned cash.
+Picking the right supplement is the key to seeing any brain performance increase or simply wasting your hard-earned cash.

 As with all supplements buying nootropics is very much a case of buyer beware.
 Remember it’s also your responsibility to use nootropics safely.